ozguryurt/restapi/README.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:

 - Node.js installed on your local machine.
-You can download and install it from here.
 - Git installed on your local machine.
-You can download and install it from here.
-##Installation
+## Installation
 - Clone the repository to your local machine using the following command:
 ```
 git clone https://github.com/ozguryurt/restapi.git